Who Should and Shouldn’t Buy the Honeywell 50250-s Air Purifier – An In-depth Review

-The most effective models for dealing with microscopic particles, such as mold spores, pollen and pet dust, are those which come with a HEPA filter, which the Honeywell 50250 does.
+The most effective air purifiers for dealing with microscopic particles, such as mold spores, pollen and pet dust, are those which come with a HEPA filter, which the Honeywell 50250 does.

-Other air purifiers on the market which don’t come with a HEPA filter can’t always effectively deal with these types of particles, being better suited to larger ones.
+Other air purifiers on the market which don’t come with a HEPA filter can’t always effectively deal with these types of particles, and can only remove the larger ones.

 You might well be wondering that if the Honeywell 50250-s comes with a snazzy HEPA filter, why would you also need a carbon pre-filter?

-Carbon filters can also help to absorb some gases and chemicals such as Volatile Organic Compounds (VOC’s) found in some types of household cleaner and paint.
+Carbon filters can also help to absorb some gases and chemicals such as Volatile Organic Compounds (VOC’s) found in some types of household cleaners and paint.